oracle-livelabs/apex/apex-professional-hol9/1-creating-shopping-cart.md

 ### Objectives
-In this lab, you will:
+In this lab, you:
-- Create Validations, Processes and Branches to manage the Shopping Cart
+- Create Validations, Processes and Branches to manage the Shopping Cart.

 ### Downloads